neil-edelman/boxes/readme.md

 Mostly independent `C89` data structure headers that use compile-time polymorphism to generate lightweight and statically type-safe containers.

+## Downloading ##

+Pick and choose from `src` and use them.

+!(Dependencies)[dependencies.svg]

+Or just download the directory to get the dependencies straight.
-Documented is in `doc/`; parameters in each project are pre-processor macros.
+Documentation is in `doc/` and examples are in `test/`.
+Parameters in each project are pre-processor macros.

 ## Design papers ##